-$\{\P18\}$ The Attorney General went on to state that "[i]f the votes of the individual members of a public body are denied public scrutiny, the public is unable to properly evaluate the decision-making of the public body and hold its members responsible for their decisions."
+$\{\P19\}$ The Attorney General went on to state that "[i]f the votes of the individual members of a public body are denied public scrutiny, the public is unable to properly evaluate the decision-making of the public body and hold its members responsible for their decisions."
 Id. at 5.

-{¶19} In the instant case, the ballots were handwritten in open session and included the name of the nominated individual as well as the name of each councilmember issuing the vote.
+$\{\P 20\}$ In the instant case, the ballots were handwritten in open session and included the name of the nominated individual.
 The written ballots were then maintained by Bratenahl as a public record and subsequently produced to Meade.
-Because the votes were cast in open session, identify each councilmember's name with each respective vote and were made public record, the votes were not"secret" like the votes in the Attorney General's opinion.
-Here, the name of the nominated individual and the respective councilmember were not concealed from the public, and the public was not denied the knowledge of Bratenahl's decision-making process.
-Based on these circumstances, Meade is unable to establish her burden by the preponderance of the evidence that the Bratenahl respondents violated or threatened to violate the OMA on January 21, 2015.
+Because the votes were cast in open session and were made public record, the votes were not "secret" like the votes in the Attorney General's opinion.4 There is no evidence that Bratenahl attempted to conceal information from the public.
+Thus, based on these circumstances, Meade is unable to establish her burden by the preponderance of the evidence that the Bratenahl respondents violated or threatened to violate the OMA on January 21, 2015.